TomSpencerLondon/coder-craftsman/src/pages/2020-04-26-post-twenty-seven/index.md

----
-path: "/post-twenty-seven"
-date: "2020-04-17"
-title: "Observer Pattern"
-author: "Tom Spencer"
----

 This is the second blog post in a series on Design Patterns, in which we're looking at some of the most helpful design patterns for your software design.

-The last post covered, the **Strategy Pattern** whcih you read here.
+The last post covered, the **Strategy Pattern** which defines a family of algorithms, encapsulates them and makes them interchangeable.

 This post will look at the **Observer Pattern**, which enables you to create a one-to-many dependency where a change in one object results in automatic notification and change in the other objects.